-The Trustees considered that the Portfolio's management fee for the most recent fiscal year was in the first quintile relative to the management fees paid by other funds in its Morningstar category for the comparable period.
-The Trustees considered that the expense ratio of the Portfolio's Class II shares for the most recent fiscal year was in the second quintile relative to its Strategic Insight peer group for the comparable period.
+The Trustees considered that the Portfolio's management fee for the most recent fiscal year was in the fourth quintile relative to the management fees paid by other funds in its Morningstar category for the comparable period.
+The Trustees noted Amundi US's explanation of the reasons that the Portfolio's management fee was in the fourth quintile relative to the management fees paid by other funds in its Morningstar category.
+The Trustees considered that the expense ratio of the Portfolio's Class I shares for the most recent fiscal year was in the fifth quintile relative to its Strategic Insight peer group for the comparable period.
+The Trustees noted Amundi US's explanation of the reasons that the expense ratio of the Portfolio's Class I shares for the most recent fiscal year was in the fifth quintile relative to its Strategic Insight peer group for the comparable period.
+The Trustees noted Amundi US's explanation of the reasons that the expense ratio of the Portfolio's Class I shares was in the fifth quintile relative to its Strategic Insight peer group.